13 November 1984

 //These Things Take Time

-Note: There is confusion about the dates of the first three concert of this Irish tour.
+Note: There is confusion about the dates of the first three concerts of this Irish tour.
 This second Dublin concert is usually credited as having taken place on the 14th of November, but it was actually on the 13th.
 The confusion stemmed from an incorrect advertisement of the Irish dates in the UK music press.

-"Please, Please, Please, Let Me Get What I Want" can be found on the 'official' bootlegs "A Nice Bit Of Meat" (available on CD and LP) as well as the cd edition of "Before Love" with other material from other dates.
+"Please, Please, Please, Let Me Get What I Want" can be found on the manufactured bootlegs "A Nice Bit Of Meat" (available on CD and LP) as well as the cd edition of "Before Love" with other material from other dates.
 Its source is probably the recording mentioned above.

 In 2006 the following 10 tracks were released on a bootleg LP titled "Blue": "Reel Around The Fountain", "Heaven Knows I'm Miserable Now", "Rusholme Ruffians", "This Charming Man", "How Soon Is Now?", "Barbarism Begins At Home", "I Want The One I Can't Have", "Miserable Lie", "Hand In Glove" and "What Difference Does It Make?".
-The source for this is the audience recording mentioned above.
+The source for this one is definitely the audience recording mentioned above.

 Do you have information about this concert?
 Or do you own an uncirculated recording of it?
 If yes please contribute and get credited.